 Risk Description Risk assessment to be completed only if the answer is "Yes" under the risk description column Score E&S Assessment Yes, No, n/a, TBD If no answer, please shortly justify If Yes answer, describe potential issues, specify activities causing the risk identified.
-Characterize the identified risk or impacts (likelihood, intensity, duration, reversibility) Indicate the risk localization (local/national/global) Where applicable, identify the remedial actions that would mitigate the identified risk Characterize the risk level: Low (L), Medium (M) high (H) A Lhouse Bioble Is the project likely to negatively impact on the human rights of the affected populations? (e.g. their rights to water, work, health, to a healthy environment, etc.)?
-1 Human Rights Is the project likely to create less favourable treatment of, or discrimination against, any person or group such as persons with disabilities?
+Characterize the identified risk or impacts (likelihood, intensity, duration, reversibility) Indicate the risk localization (local/national/global) Where applicable, identify the remedial actions that would mitigate the identified risk Characterize the risk level: Low (L), Medium (M) high (H) 1 Human Rights Is the project likely to negatively impact on the human rights of the affected populations? (e.g. their rights to water, work, health, to a healthy environment, etc.)? r numan Rights Is the project likely to create less favourable treatment of, or discrimination against, any person or group such as persons with disabilities?
 2 Gender Is there a likelihood that the project would have adverse impacts on gender equality, and/or the situation of women and girls?
 Have community groups/leaders raised gender equality concerns regarding the project during the stakeholder engagement process?
 4 Climate change Could the project adversely contribute to climate change by generating greenhouse gas emissions including through deforestation or forest degradation?
 Could the project negatively affect the resilience to climate change?

 Risk Description Risk assessment to be completed only if the answer is "Yes" under the risk description column Score E&S Assessment Yes, No, n/a, TBD If no answer, please shortly justify If Yes answer, describe potential issues, specify activities causing the risk identified.
-Characterize the identified risk or impacts (likelihood, intensity, duration, reversibility) Indicate the risk localization (local/national/global) Where applicable, identify the remedial actions that would mitigate the identified risk Characterize the risk level: Low (L), Medium (M) high (H) 5 Labour and Working Will the project present unsafe, indecent or unhealthy working conditions for stakeholders involved?
-Conditions 6 Resource Efficiency and Pollution Prevention Will the project generate hazardous waste?
+Characterize the identified risk or impacts (likelihood, intensity, duration, reversibility) Indicate the risk localization (local/national/global) Where applicable, identify the remedial actions that would mitigate the identified risk Characterize the risk level: Low (L), Medium (M) high (H) 5 Labour and Working Conditions Will the project present unsafe, indecent or unhealthy working conditions for stakeholders involved?
+Is there potential for the project to apply adverse discriminatory practices based on religious, racial, gender, disability or political considerations?
+6 Resource Efficiency and Pollution Prevention Will the project generate hazardous waste?
 Is the project likely to lead to environmental damages due to an uncontrolled management of waste?
 Is the project likely to lead to pollutants release?
 Are chemicals (including pesticides) likely to be used during the project?
-7 Community health Any risk that populations perceive they did not receive enough opportunities to raise their concerns regarding the project? safety Is there a risk that the project would create or exacerbate conflicts with or within affected populations?
+7 Community health safety Any risk that populations perceive they did not receive enough opportunities to raise their concerns regarding the project?
+Is there a risk that the project would create or exacerbate conflicts with or within affected populations?